HotPocketHPE/mhguide/README.md

 With enough skill and knowledge, or in desperate circumstances, iframes can also be used to dodge other attacks, but this is difficult and risky.
 Some attacks cannot be iframed, as they are too large, slow-moving, or lengthy.

 > Example: Any Weapon vs. Gravios.
 Gravios's "fire fart" covers a wide area, stays in one spot, and lasts a long time.
-This attack is completely impossible to iframe, so don't try it unless you want some new burns to show off.
+This attack is completely impossible to iframe without evasion skills, so don't try it unless you want some new burns to show off.

 ### Setups